 Bearded dragons are primarily diurnal (day active), though in summer they’re busiest in the early morning and late afternoon.
 They’re omnivorous lizards: they eat fruits and leaves, invertebrates (such as ants and beetles) and small vertebrates, including other lizards.3

 What does a bearded dragon do when there’s no standing water to drink?
 During light rain, this clever lizard will stand on its front limbs, its head and tail sloping down so that water runs towards its mouth.
 They’re said to hold this position for 30 minutes at a time!4

 Bearded dragons are eaten by birds, goannas, snakes, dingoes and feral cats and foxes.
 They're also hosts to several types of internal parasites and mites.

 When threatened or alarmed bearded dragons puff out their beards and face intruders with an open mouth.
 At the same time they expand their bodies by inhaling air, making them seem larger than life, and may emit a low hiss.
 Researchers recently discovered that bearded dragons have primitive venom glands, though the venom has little effect on people.

 The biggest threats to bearded dragons are habitat loss and degradation due to land clearing and cattle grazing.
 They're also sometimes illegally captured for the pet industry.5

 There are bearded dragons on our Charles Darwin, Cherininup, Eurardy, Kojonup and Monjebup reserves in Western Australia; on Carnarvon, Cravens Peak, Ethabuka and Yourka in Queensland; on Scottsdale in New South Wales; on Nardoo in Victoria; and Bon Bon and Boolcoomatta in South Australia.
 We look after these clever lizards by destocking properties, controlling feral cats and foxes, and promoting the recovery of native vegetation.

-1. Australian Museum
+References:1.
+Australian Museum